collective/rapido.plone/docs/reference/blocks.rst

     <a href="@@rapido/record/1234" target="ajax">Open</a>

-the request will loaded in  AJAX mode and its content will replace the current block content.
+the request will be loaded in AJAX mode and its content will replace the current block content.

 The YAML file